-This page explains comon emotions and feelings often experienced.
+This page explains common emotions and feelings often experienced.
 Knowing these emotions and feelings are commonly experienced, and should fade over time, may help you to cope with them.
-Lower down this page you'll find some simple advice on helping yourself at this very challenging time.
+There is also some simple advice on helping yourself at this very challenging time.

 The shock at the start

 People react in all kinds of ways to the shock of the death.
 Some people scream.
 Others can’t speak or even move.
 You may have reacted in a different way.
 However you reacted was normal for you and is understandable given the shattering news you have received.

 It is common to feel as if it has not really happened – to expect a person who has died to walk through the door or call on the phone.
 It can feel as though you are in a bad dream.
 It is common to find yourself talking about a person as if they are still alive.
 It can be particularly hard to bear when waking up and realising it is true.
 ‘Why has this happened to me?’ is a common thought.